MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 By default, the media that is defined by the `Source` property doesn't immediately start playing after the media is opened.
 To enable automatic media playback, set the `ShouldAutoPlay` property to `true`.

 Platform provided media playback controls are enabled by default, and can be disabled by setting the `ShouldShowPlaybackControls` property to `false`.

+### Use Rich Media Notifications
+A `MediaElement` can show rich media notifications on Android, iOS, Mac Catalyst, and Windows when media is playing in the background.
+To enable rich media notifications, the following steps are required:
+1. Enable background video playback by setting the `enableForegroundService` parameter to `true` when calling the `UseMauiCommunityToolkitMediaElement` method in *MauiProgram.cs*.
+Refer to the **Initializing the package** section above for more information.
+2. Platform specific setup as described in the [Platform specific initialization](#platform-specific-initialization) section.
+3. Set the `MetadataTitle`, `MetadataArtist`, and `MetadataArtworkUrl` properties to provide metadata for the media that is playing as described in the [Using Metadata](#using-metadata) section.

+### Foreground service on Android
+To enable background playback on Android, set the `enableForegroundService` parameter to `true` when calling the `UseMauiCommunityToolkitMediaElement` method in *MauiProgram.cs*.
+MediaElement does not require adding additional `AndroidManifest.xml` permissions for the foreground service — calling the builder method with `enableForegroundService: true` is sufficient to enable notification and background playback features.
+When `enableForegroundService` is `true`, the toolkit will automatically add any required Android manifest entries for the foreground service and notifications.
+If `enableForegroundService` is `false` and you attempt to use background playback features, an exception may be thrown on Android.

 ### Using Metadata